Learn lighting techniques from two professional photographers who work both indoors in a studio environment and outdoors on location.

 - How to balance multiple light sources

-Aimed at beginners but would also be suitable for any photographer looking to expand their knowledge of lighting for portraiture.
+Aimed at beginners but would also be suitable for any photographer looking to expand their knowledge of lighting.

 What to bring

 - Note taking equipment